garbo999/cards/README.md

 ```

 The code above creates two hands (here, a lower pair of 3s vs. a higher pair of 10s).
 These odds are important to know in Texas Holdem.
 I want to calculate them either using a full simulation if possible, or just a random simulation of some portion of the possible, if the 1st possibility is too time-consuming.

+## Development process
+I am using test-driven development (TDD).
+I slowly move forward by writing individual tests to get me closer to the goal described above.